EthanHaque/college_tour_location_scraper/README.md

 ## Usage Information

-The notebook named "api-endpoint-scraper" contains the code to scrape all the desired information from the website.
+The notebook named "api_endpoint_scraper" contains the code to scrape all the desired information from the website.
 The notebook is divided into several parts that each perform an intermediate step to download the content from the website.
 Open the notebook, install the dependencies, and run all the cells to download the content.